As of March 20, 2020 and by Decree 297/20, the entire country entered a period of social,

-Tax-free shopping: foreign tourists are eligible to reclaim tax (VAT) on purchases of domestically-manufactured goods with a value over ARS $70 when made at participating outlets.
-The Global Blue website has useful information on the tax reclaim process here: http://www.globalblue.com/customer-services/tax-free-shopping-in-argentina/.
-AFIP, the Argentine tax authority, also has information in Spanish here: www.afip.gob.ar/turismo/.
+Tax-free shopping: foreign tourists are eligible to reclaim tax (VAT) on purchases of domestically-manufactured goods with a value over ARS $70 when made at participating outlets that belong to Global Blue Argentina.
+To do so you will need to keep your receipts and complete the relevant forms at customs when leaving the country.
+Information on where to claim the refund can be found here: https://www.globalblue.com/tax-free-shopping/argentina/buenos-aires-port1

-Keep some small change handy: many shops often run low on small change - both coins and small denomination bank notes.
-They will be very happy with you if you can pay with the exact change.
+Keep some small change handy: shops sometimes run low on small change and will be very happy with you if you can pay with the exact amount when paying in cash.

-If you have a large amount of peso left at the end of your visit, you can chance them to US dollars at an official casa de cambio or in a bank (it may also be possible to exchange them for euros, or Brazilian reales, but other currencies are not regularly stocked).
-You may be asked to provide receipt from your original sale of dollars in orderto buy back dollars.
-If you have less than ARS $1,000 left, it’s probably best to use it for transport to the airport or for buying souvenirs.
+Using leftover pesos: If you have a large amount of pesos left at the end of your visit, you can change up the equivalent of US$ 100 at an official casa de cambio (note that while most casas de cambio will stock US dollars, euros and Brazilian reales, other currencies may not be available.)
+You may be asked to provide receipt from your original sale of in order to buy back dollars.
+If you have a small amount of pesos left over, it is probably best to use it to treat yourself to some souvenirs.